HongjianTang/obsidian-insighta/README.md

 PS: Please note that processing times can vary depending on the length of the article.
 Typically, it takes about 30 seconds or longer for extensive articles.
 And GPT-4 is much better than GPT-3.5.

+## To do :hammer_and_wrench:

+- [ ] Select different LLM model
+- [ ] Note Extraction: set number of generated notes
+- [ ] Note Extraction: set number of tags
+- [ ] MOC: Modify similar threshold
+- [ ] New feature: extract journals into well-organized tables

 ## Contributing :raised_hands: